Hundreds flee homes as powerful winds feed wildfires in Southern California

 The Broad Fire was burning in the same area where in 2018 the Woolsey Fire killed three people and destroyed 1,600 homes.
 That blaze was sparked by Edison equipment that scorched dry grasslands and burned across the Santa Monica Mountains all the way to the Malibu coast.

-Associated Press journalists Amy Taxin in Orange County, California, and Olga Rodriguez in San Francisco contributed to this report.
+Dazio and Weber reported from Los Angeles.
+Associated Press journalists Ryan Pearson in Los Angeles, Amy Taxin in Orange County, California, and Olga Rodriguez in San Francisco contributed to this report.

 AP